 Stroll along Paris’s ancient and abandoned railway line, La Coulée Verte, that inspired New York’s Highline.
-You’ll pass interesting architecture, rose gardens, parks perfect for a picnic and street art.
-Walk all the way from Paris 12 to the Bois de Vincennes for a wonderful adventure.
+You’ll pass interesting architecture, rose gardens, parks perfect for a picnic, and street art.
+Walk all the way from the 12th arrondissement of Paris to the Bois de Vincennes for a wonderful adventure.
 La Coulée Verte, also known as La Promenade Plantée, is a true hidden gem of Paris.

 18. Hidden Paris | Parc de Bagatelle

 Head on over to the Bois de Boulogne and take a stroll through the Parc de Bagatelle.
 Roses galore and peacocks fanning their tail feathers are the perfect taste of the country in Paris.
 Read all about how the Parc de Bagatelle came to be because of a bet between Marie Antoinette and her brother-in-law.

 Location: Bois de Boulogne